Vegetables for children

-Vegetables have many different tastes and textures and children may not like every type, so give your child many different vegetables to try.
-Tastes change over time so keep trying.
+Children may not like every vegetable, so give your child many different vegetables to try.
+Taste preferences change over time so keep trying.

 - Tortillas and tacos are a fun way for children to eat vegetables – serve a selection of sliced cucumber or celery, grated carrots, tomato wedges, etc and let the children make their own.

-- Sometimes it is the texture that children either like or dislike.
-A chunky soup may get the thumbs down, but blended to a smooth consistency it may get a totally different response.
-Once a soup is found that children like, change the ingredients a little at a time.
+- Change the texture.
+A chunky soup may get the thumbs down but blended to a smooth consistency it may be a winner.
+Once you find a soup that children like, change the ingredients a little at a time.

-- Most children love mashed potato.
-Provide variety by adding small amounts of kumara, carrot, parsnip, swede and pumpkin to the potatoes.
+- Add variety.
+Most children love mashed potato.
+Provide variety by adding small amounts of kūmara, carrot, parsnip, swede, pumpkin or broccoli to the potatoes.

-- Be subtle and add finely chopped or grated carrots, beans, mushrooms, onions to curries, bolognaise, lasagna or nacho sauces – often children won’t realise there are vegetables in them.
+- Add vegetables wherever you can – finely chopped or grated carrots, beans, and onions to curries, bolognese, lasagne or nacho sauces – often children won’t realise there are vegetables in them.

 A ‘serving’ of vegetables is about 75g, which is about: